Reinforcement Learning for Testing Interdependent Requirements in Autonomous Vehicles: An Empirical Study: Experiment Design

-While our approach is generic to any AV requirement, in our evaluation, we consider two interdependent requirements, one of which is safety-critical, whereas the second is a functional requirement.
-We then develop corresponding objective functions for AV testing based on these requirements.
-The following are the safety and functional requirements we cover:
+While our approach is generic and applicable to a wide range of AV requirements, in our evaluation, we consider five representative and interdependent requirements, which include both safety-critical and functional aspects.
+The proposed approach is not limited to these requirements, and other AV requirements can be easily incorporated by defining corresponding objective functions.
+For the selected requirements, we formulate objective functions for AV testing by converting the requirements into mathematical expressions that quantify how close the RL algorithm is to violating them, rather than relying solely on binary requirement-violation information.
+The following are the safety and functional requirements we selected for our study: